 - Find a local Ear, Nose, & Throat Doctor in your town

 The Eustachian tube can be blocked, or obstructed, for a variety of reasons.:

 - The most common cause is a "cold" (upper respiratory infection).

 - Sinus infections and allergies may also cause swelling of the tissue lining the Eustachian tube.
 Simply put, a stuffy nose leads to stuffy ears.

 - Children are particularly prone to Eustachian tube blockage because their tubes are narrower in diameter, more horizontal in orientation, and closer at the nasal opening of the Eustachian tube to the adenoid.

-- The possibility of an enlarged adenoid obstructing the opening of the Eustachian tube is the reason that adenoid removal (adenoidectomy) is frequently recommended in children with chronic ear infections (chronic otitis media).
+- Adenoid tissue in the back of the nose near the Eustachian tube can act as a reservoir for bacteria, contributing to recurrent ear infections.
+Enlarged adenoids obstructing the opening of the Eustachian tube may also be present.
+Adenoid removal (adenoidectomy) is frequently recommended in children with chronic ear infections (chronic otitis media).

 - Rarely, masses or tumors in the skull base or nasopharynx can lead to Eustachian tube obstruction.

 Eustachian tube problems and the associated ear infections are among the most common problems seen by doctors.
 Many people have chronic problems regulating middle ear pressure.
 Causes range from allergies to excessively small Eustachian tubes (as may afflict children with Down Syndrome).
 These patients often notice intermittent ear fullness, ear popping or cracking, mild hearing loss (an attenuation of sound), ringing in the ears (tinnitus), and/or occasional poor balance.
 Smoking is associated with damage to the cilia that sweep along mucus and debris from the middle ear space to the back of the nose where it may be expelled.